pjungwir/pg-temporal-talk-2020/slides.md

 - So the analysis phase has to take the parse result and make real node trees.
 - Here we have a function call node.
   - It will call the range constructor with the FOR PORTION OF endpoints.
-  - We also build Node to call the "overlaps" operator on that range and the range column.
+  - We also build a Node to call the "overlaps" operator on that range and the range column.
+    - The range column is a Var node and is stored in `result`'s `range` field (not shown here).